180D-FW-2021/Team2/README.md

 The Unity and Movenet executables are downloadable [here](https://drive.google.com/drive/folders/1vBoH45YPad5u9VueUC_M-a9Gt_FOG-vU?usp=sharing).
 Currently supported platforms are MacOS 64-bit and Windows 10 64-bit.
 If these do not work for you, you can compile the code from source using the "Compilation" instructions in the next section.

+To start the game, unzip the `Build` file, and double click the game executable in `Build/Unity`.
+Once you login, the Movenet executable will automatically start booting.

 Note: when running the executable, you may have to disable some security permissions.
 For Mac, see [this](https://forum.unity.com/threads/the-application-cannot-be-opened.404388/) for debugging help.

-To set up the Rpi controller, follow the raspberry pi instructions.

 ## Raspberry Pi